It is not enough to know WHAT to eat. You should also know HOW to eat.

-6. Keep Symmetry
+6. Keep a Sequence

 Take liquids first, then solids.
 Take less hot food items first and then more hot.
 Take most tasty food last.
-Some sequence and symmetry should be maintained while eating.
-Some texts recommend that soft foods should be taken in the beginning and the end and semisolids and solid food in the middle.
+Some sequence should be maintained while eating.
+Some texts recommend that soft foods should be taken in the beginning and at the end and semisolids and solid food in the middle.
 Anyway, have some sort of sequence.
 Mother Nature is a mathematician!

 7. First Sleep, Then Food